Lift-Kitchen/lfBTC-Seigniorage/README.md

 # LiftDAO aka Lift.kitchen
 truffle run verify Treasury Boardroom GenesisVault wBTClfBTCLPTokenSharePool lfBTCLIFTLPTokenSharePool MockOracle MockLinkOracle IdeaFund MockwBTC lfBTC LIFT CTRL HAIF HedgeFund DevFund --network rinkeby

+HedgeFund needs to review
+- decimal place math with the wbtc pair (need to add some multipliers)
+- review the buy and sell function dealing with wbtc.
+- look at pair decimal function for wbtc/kbtc pair (math errors!)
+- HUGE genesis update to improve GAS usage for the mint/approve/stake functions (must test)

+- add the liquidity in mainnet
+- oracle cant initialize until after genesis
+- run the initialize function on the oracle

 At Launch
 - After Genesis - Migrate to Treasury
 - VALIDATE ORACLE BEFORE Moving UniTokens from IdeaFund to HedgeFund